Ant Group: Attempted initial public offering (2020)

-The Forbes magazine published an article that argued that China was right to stop the Ant Group’s IPO, as it was a "dangerous business model" that was going down a systematic risky path that can lead to a repeat of the same conditions that caused the 2007-2008 Global Financial Crisis.
+The Forbes magazine published an article that argued that China was right to stop the Ant Group’s IPO, as it was a "dangerous business model" that was going down a systematic risky path that can lead to a repeat of the same conditions that caused the 2008 financial crisis.

 After the meeting, and two days before the IPO was set to occur, the offering was suspended by the Shanghai Stock Exchange; the Shanghai Stock Exchange referenced "major issues" as the reasoning behind the suspension.
 The exchange further indicated that the company no longer conformed with listing requirements.
 Ant subsequently suspended the Hong Kong listing.
 The Wall Street Journal attributed the suspension to the personal will of Xi, who had become infuriated by Ma's comments, citing "Chinese officials with knowledge of the matter", though these assertions have also been characterized as "rumors".
 The suspension was unexpected, surprising bankers working on the transaction, the broader financial industry, and consumers prepared to invest in the offering.
 It has been referred to as "abrupt" and "shocking".
 Ant began working to address regulator concerns in January 2021, though no public plans for an IPO have been announced as of September 2021.

 Jack Ma retreated from the public eye after the IPO's suspension.
 Some speculated that Ma had left China altogether.
 He did not appear in public between October 2020 and January 2021.
 In January 2021, he spoke in a live-streamed video.
 In the video, he discussed his commitment to philanthropy and improving quality of life for those in rural China.